carlito/log.rb/readme.md

 # Log.rb

-A little script to log something.
+A little script to log something in text files.

 Usage: